ChrisPenner/ChrisPenner.github.io/site/posts/unison-type-search.md

 ---
 title: "Building Type Search for Unison"
 author: Chris Penner
-date: July 30, 2024
+date: August 14, 2024
 tags: [programming, haskell, unison]
 description: Building an efficient and scalable type search for Unison
-image: flux-monoid/flux.jpg
+image: type-based-search/type-based-search.png
 ---

 Hello!
 Today we'll be looking into type-based search, what it is, how it helps,